mybuddymichael/sinatra-gen/README.md

 ### To install, simply drop 'sinatra-gen' somewhere in your 'PATH'.

+**sinatra-gen** is just a one-file bash script.
+It doesn't even require Ruby.
+This means you can just drop it in your path and use it.
+It's fast and simple.

+**sinatra-gen** has been tested with bash 3.2.

 Copyright © 2011 Michael Hanson; licensed under the MIT License.